clemenko/neuvector_classification/README.md

 ## What is New?

 As with most releases, there are many new features in [Neuvector 5.2](https://github.com/neuvector/neuvector/releases/tag/v5.2.0).
-There are two specifically that interest our costomers, Customizable login banner and Customizable UI header text.
+There are two specifically that interest our customers, Customizable login banner and Customizable UI header text.
 Lets look at them individually.

 ### Customizable Login Banner